Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 ThreadHideFromDebugger is a flag to delete SEH (Structured Exception Handler) of the debugger on a thread given in argument.
 So in our case, the function takes in argument the handle of CreateThread and set HideFromDebuger to make the debugger crash on this thread.

 This anti-debug will prevent us from debugging the next thread.
-The solution is to bypass it by patching the function NtSetInformationThread int order to resume debugging.
+The solution is to bypass it by patching the function NtSetInformationThread in order to resume debugging.

 The next 2 functions (ResumeThread and WaitForSingleObject) will start the new thread with anti debug.
 After patching the first function, we get into the thread correctly :